-International judge-geneticist explains how the dog in your life evolved from hybrid, cross-bred canids and the intriguing influence of wolf or dingo.
+Using wolf-size photos, dog judge-geneticist explains how the dog in your life evolved from hybrids, cross-breeds and the intriguing influence of wolf or dingo!

-There is confusion in regard to breeds of dogs and dog-like animals due to the different use of words such as hybrid, cross-bred, varieties, and species.
+There is genetic confusion on breeds of dogs and dog-like animals due to the different use of words such as hybrid, cross-bred, varieties, and species.

 Many dictionaries inadequately define hybrids as being “individuals produced by breeding (crossing) different races, varieties, species, etc.” Disagreements arise when we do not agree (even temporarily) on the same definition.
 If you include wolves and domestic dogs in the same grouping because there is no hindrance to one fertilizing the other and resulting in equally-fertile offspring, then I cannot agree to call the result a hybrid.
 No more than Chinese and Caucasian children are hybrids.
 A better term for either might be “mixed” (we use the term “mixed-breed” in speaking of dogs, but usually “mixed heritage” re humans).